dsdashun/ccctx/README.md

 # Switch to a specific context
 ccctx switch work

-# Run claude-code with a context (interactive mode with arrow keys)
+# Run claude with a context (interactive mode with arrow keys)
 ccctx run

-# Run claude-code with a specific context
+# Run claude with a specific context
 ccctx run personal
 ```